bitnose/learning-blog/content/posts/post-12.md

 **1. Cause the problem**

-The django project lives inside publicd/annik/ folder in home directory.
-First, I removed the read, write and execute rights from the user, group and others.
+The django project was inside publicd/annik/ folder in the home directory.
+At first, I removed read, write and execute rights from the user, group and others.
 The command is not recursive, meaning it doesn't change the permits of each file and folder inside.
 To my understanding, they stayed intack.

     env anniinak$ cd publicd/
     env anniinak$ chmod ugo-rwx annik/

 **2. Show the symptoms***

-Next, I tried to see if any changes has happened by going localhost/admin:
+Next, I tried to see if any changes has happened by going on localhost/admin:

 {{< figure src="/img/h12/debug_14.png" title="" width="600">}}